 - Genuine desire to learn

-- Ability to achieve objectives and create deliverable with minimal supervision
+- Capacity to achieve objectives and create deliverables with minimal supervision in a collaborative environment